rahealy/rpi3rtos/README.md

 ### Current

-**Wednesday February 29, 2020** <b>&ast;</b>
+**Wednesday February 29, 2020 (Current)** <b>&ast;</b>

+At this point I feel ready to call this a true multi-tasking operating system implementing FIFO and round-robin priority queues.
+February 10th was my first full day working on this project but I'm going to start counting days from February 9th.
+That makes 20 days from beginning to working pre-alpha.
+My informal goal for this point was 2 weeks (14 days.)
+I skipped a few days here and there to do other things with my life so I'm pretty satisfied with the timeline.

+At this point rpi3rtos is **not** a usable OS in the general sense.
+However, at this time working proof of concept examples are provided.
+Please see the ~/rpi3rtos/examples/README.md for details.

+### What's next:

+* Finish MMU
+  * MMU initialization routines are about 3/4 of the way done.
+* Special high priority tasks which provide interfaces to hardware
+  * UART, I2C, I2S, PWM, System Timers, ???.
+* Kernel Logging
+  * De-clutter UART output.
+  * Log levels (1-4)
+* Performance Profiling
+  * How long do things take?

 <b>(&ast;)</b> Just a reminder that I'm actively looking for paid work either locally (Twin Cities, Minnesota, USA) or remotely.
 If you believe I could be of service to your organization or know of an organization that is looking for a dedicated employee committed to a lifetime of learning and serving others please feel free to contact me through [LinkedIn](https://www.linkedin.com/in/richardarthurhealy/).
 Thank you so much.

+### Older

 **Wednesday February 26, 2020** Update covers several days.
 Task switching works, task suspend and sleep syscalls are in progress.
 Decided on a sorted linked list for task priority - currently the OS is limited to 8 tasks so btree or other data structure seems unnecessary.
 MMU is on hold - tasks need to behave on their own for now.
 Currently the kernel clock tick duration is one second to allow all the debugging messages to scroll by.
 Looking to get a pre-alpha release out later today.

-### Older

 **Saturday February 22, 2020 0752** - Update covers several days.
 Built GCC aarch64-elf cross compiler.
 QEMU doesn't support RPi3's system timer so switched over to local timer on core0.
 GCC always puts a `.got` section in the elf.
 Since this is silent it was necessary to put a `.got` section in the linker script so the linker script variables aligned to what is output.